Mogier/GexfParserForNeo4jDB/README.md

 This program read a .gexf file and push the graph to a Neo4j database.

 ## Configuration
+You'll need to :
+- [Download Neo4j](http://neo4j.com/download/) , unzip it and place it in your favorite repository.
+- Open the project with Eclipse
-Please call the main class **GexfParserForNeo4jDB.java** with 2 parameters :
+- Run the main class **GexfParserForNeo4jDB.java** with 2 parameters :
   - Path to the gexf file
   - Path to the Neo4j database
-You'll need to [download Neo4j](http://neo4j.com/download/) , unzip it and place it in your favorite repository.

 Note that this program **can't** proceed if your neo4j server is already running.